TriumphLLC/Blend4Web/deploy/doc/en/_sources/outdoor_rendering.txt

 ..........

 *Wave Height*
-    Wave height.
-The default value is 0.0.
+    Wave height can vary from 0 to 5.
+The default value is 1.0.

 *Wave Length*
-    Wave length.
+    Wave length can vary from 0.01 to 200.
 The default value is 10.0.

 *Noise Dist Scale 0*
-    Size of the first component of the open water waves.
+    This is the size of the first component of the open water waves.
+This parameter can vary from 0 to 1.
+Default value is 0.05.

 *Noise Dist Scale 1*
-    Size of the second component of the open water waves.
+    This is the size of the second component of the open water waves.
+This parameter can vary from 0 to 1.
+Default value is 0.03.

 *Noise Dist Freq 0*
-    Frequency of the first component of the open water waves.
+    This sets the frequency of the first component of the open water waves.
+This parameter can vary from 0 to 10.
+Default value is 1.3.

 *Noise Dist Freq 1*
-    Frequency of the second component of the open water waves.
+    This sets the frequency of the second component of the open water waves.
+This parameter can vary from 0 to 10 and is set to 1 by default.

 *Min Dir Shore Fac*
-    Minimum height decrease coefficient of the shore waves.
+    This is the minimum height decrease coefficient of the shore waves.
+This parameter can vary from 0 to 1 and is set to 0.4 by default.

 *Dir Frequency*
-    Frequency of the rolling of the shore waves.
+    This sets the frequency of the rolling of the shore waves.
+This parameter can vary from 0 to 10 and is set to 0.5 by default.

 *Noise Dir Scale*
-    Noise size for the shore waves.
+    This specifies the size of the noise for the shore waves.
+This parameter can vary from 0 to 1 and is set to 0.05 by default.

 *Noise Dir Freq*
-    Noise frequency for the shore waves.
+    This describes the fequency of the noise for the shore waves.
+This parameter can vary from 0 to 1.
+Default value is 0.07.

 *Min Dir Noise Fac*
-    Noise minimum for the shore waves.
+    This is the noise minimum for the shore waves.
+This parameter can vary from 0 to 1.
+Default value is 0.5.

 *Min Dist Fac*
-    Minimum coefficient of mixing for open water waves.
+    This sets the minimum coefficient of mixing open water waves.
+This parameter can vary from 0 to 1.
+Default value is 0.2.

 *Horizontal Factor*
-    Coefficient that shows how much the shore waves are shifted in the shoreline direction.
+    This coefficient shows how much the shore waves are shifted in the direction of the shoreline.
+This parameter can vary from 0 to 10.
+Default value is 5.

 Settings for Surface Generation
 -------------------------------

 *Generate Mesh*
-    Enable generated surface.
+    This enables a generated surface.

 *Cascades Number*
-    Number of cascades in the generated surface.
+    This describes the number of cascades on the generated surface.
+This parameter's value can vary from 1 to 20.
+Default value is 5.

 *Subdivisions*
-    Generated mesh subdivisions.
+    This is the number of subdivisions in generated mesh.
+Default value is 64.
+The lowes possible value for this parameter is 2, while the highest possible value is 512.

 *Detailed Distance*
-    Maximum distance from camera to the last cascades edge.
+    This specifies the maximum distance from the camera to the edge of the last cascade.
+The value of this parameter can vary from 1 to 5000.
+Default value is 1000.

 .. index:: shoreline data, shoreline